zkwong11/StudioGhibliAPI/README.md

 # StudioGhibliAPI
-Project using Fetch API, Async/Await, and Bootstrap
+Project implementing Fetch API, Async/Await, and Bootstrap4.

 See it in action:
 https://ghibli-fetch.netlify.com/